State of New York Department of Civil Service, Employee Benefits Division

-How can I continue hearing care coverage after retirement?
+How can I continue hearing aid coverage after retirement?

-If you are in an HMO, check to see whether hearing care coverage is part of your current benefits package.
+If you are enrolled in an HMO, check to see whether hearing care coverage is part of your current benefits package.
 If your current HMO coverage includes a hearing benefit, you continue to be eligible for it as a retiree.
-Ask your HMO if this benefit changes at age 65.
+Confirm with your HMO if this benefit changes at age 65.

 If I am enrolled in the State’s long term care program, can I continue it after retirement?